BitCANN/bitcann-contracts/README.md

 ## TLDs

 Top Level Domains (TLDs) like `.bch` and `.sat` do not exist within the contract system directly as a `value`.
-The names in the all the NFTs in the system do not have the TLD in them.
+The names as part of the commitment in any of the NFTs in the system do not have the TLD in them.
 Instead, it exists in the AuthChain.
 This is done to allow bigger names and reduce the contract size and complexity.

 During the genesis phase, the Registry.cash contract is initialized with the `domainCategory`.
 The `authHead` for this category must include the symbol and name as the TLD, making it accessible to all applications.
 This entry will be the first and only one in the `authChain`.
 After this step, the `authHead` must be permanently removed by creating an OP_RETURN output as the first output.